bitcoinops/bitcoinops.github.io/_topics/en/exfiltration-resistant-signing.md

 ## Optional.
 Each entry requires "title", "url", and "date".
 May also use "feature:
 ## true" to bold entry
 optech_mentions:
-  - title: Proposal to standardize an exfiltration resistant nonce protocol
+  - title: Proposal to standardize an exfiltration-resistant nonce protocol
     url: /en/newsletters/2020/03/04/#proposal-to-standardize-an-exfiltration-resistant-nonce-protocol

   - title: Overview of anti-covert-channel signing techniques